jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/porcelain-veneers.md

   title: PORCELAIN VENEERS
   content: '<p class="dv-subtitle text-center">Veneers or porcelain facets are thin
-    ceramic sheets between 0.8 and 1.5 mm. of thickness that, adhered to the front surface of the teeth, are capable of completely modifying their shape, texture, color and size.</p>
+    ceramic sheets between 0.8 and 1.5 mm. of thickness that, adhered to the front surface of the teeth; are capable of completely modifying their shape, texture, color and size.</p>

 '